Jennifer Tattanelli - Spring is coming..

 Dear all,

+I’m updating my Instagram every day, there you will see me dancing and finding all the news!
 Here you are the link if you want to participate!

 DONATE FOR THE CANCER ALLIANCE

-As of today we have 36 donors and $10,395.55, my goal as dance performer is to reach minimum $25,000.
+As of today we have 30 donors and $9,759.45, my goal as dance performer is to reach minimum $25,000.
 This will help 20 Families for their treatments needs for 2 months and believe me every donation counts for this cause.

 PALM BEACH...